OPT Hospital Pharmacist Jobs

 Responsibilities:

-BASIC QUALIFICATIONS
+QUALIFICATIONS

-- In-patient hospital pharmacy experience preferred
+- 3+ years related pharmacy experience

-- IV experience preferred
+- In-patient hospital pharmacy experience is strongly preferred

 - Ability to hear, write, and speak clearly in order to communicate with customers and health care professionals

-- Strong customer service skills
+- Strong customer service skills.

-- Manual dexterity required for occasional reach, lifting and holding of small objects
+- Manual dexterity required for occasional reach, lifting and holding of small objects.

-- Computer savvy to learn and perform successful operation of multiple pharmacy information systems
+- Computer savvy to learn and perform successful operation of multiple pharmacy information systems.

 - Applies working knowledge in the application of concepts, principles and technical capabilities to perform varied tasks